Tuesday, November 24, 2009

 It took nearly 400 years before Jesus' birth was celebrated all over the modern European world on December 25th.
 This was known as the "Feast of the Nativity."
 The celebration of Christmas has continued to evolve since then with traditions from different countries around the world influencing what it is today.

-In a Nutshell Winter solstice was the celebration of midwinter for thousands of years.
+Winter solstice was the celebration of midwinter for thousands of years.
 Yay, we just might survive!
 Christianity begins to spread around 300-400 C.E. and wants to be a comparable and competitive religion, and so Jesus' birth is celebrated at the same time as the winter solstice holiday.
 Christians continue to practice pagan rituals and traditions even today.